 Several of the units have already been leased, with occupancy to be taken on September 1.

 Friday 14 February 1930. page 2.

 Photo of Tuscan Court apartments circa 1968-70 courtesy Doug Houston.

 Photo by Perry C. Morris

-The Tuscan Court stood for several decades and was eventually replaced by a more modern three-story apartment and office building.
+The Tuscan Court stood for several decades and was eventually replaced by a more modern three-story apartment and office building in 1999.

 Opera House Apartments